The Best Double Cleansing Routine For Every Skin Type, According To Experts

 AdvertisementADVERTISEMENT

-Dr Rashid swears by the La Roche-Posay Toleriane Dermo-Cleanser, £16.50.
-“This is a fragrance-free and non-comedogenic product, minimising the risk of irritation,” she says, “and the creamy texture gently dissolves makeup and sunscreen.”
+Dr. Rashid swears by the La Roche-Posay Toleriane Dermo-Cleanser, $25.99.
+“This is a fragrance-free and non-comedogenic product, minimizing the risk of irritation,” she says, “and the creamy texture gently dissolves makeup and sunscreen.”
 The formula also features glycerin, a humectant that attracts moisture to the skin.
 Niacinamide further soothes the skin barrier and reduces redness and sensitivity.

-CeraVe Hydrating Cleanser, £12.50, is Dr Rashid’s recommended second step.
+CeraVe Hydrating Cleanser, $17.99, is Dr. Rashid’s recommended second step.
 Ingredients include hyaluronic acid, which helps keep moisture under lock and key, while ceramides reinforce the skin barrier.
 She has another top tip: “People with sensitive skin types should always cleanse with lukewarm water, since hot water can strip the skin of natural oils and dilate blood vessels, leading to inflammation and discomfort,” she adds.
-Post-cleanse, Dr Rashid says it’s best to pat your skin dry with a soft towel and to avoid excessive scrubbing, which will only worsen sensitivity.
+Post-cleanse, Dr. Rashid says it’s best to pat your skin dry with a soft towel and to avoid excessive scrubbing, which will only worsen sensitivity.

 Other gentle cleansers we love